 Blind woman, 97, dies after Petaluma crosswalk crash

-A 97-year-old legally blind Petaluma woman has died from injuries suffered five days earlier when she was hit by a vehicle while walking in an eastside crosswalk, Petaluma police reported Monday.
+A 97-year-old legally blind Petaluma woman has died from injuries suffered after she was hit by a vehicle while walking in an eastside crosswalk, reported Petaluma police Monday.

-Mary Friman died Friday at 3:45 a.m. at Kaiser Permanente Medical Center.
-She'd been hospitalized since the March 17 collision.
+Mary Friman died Friday.
+She'd been at Santa Rosa Memorial Hospital since the March 17 collision.

 Recob wasn't injured but was very distraught, officers reported.

 The crash remained under investigation, said Petaluma Lt.
 Tim Lyons.

 The case will be given to the Sonoma County District Attorney's Office for a determination if the driver should be prosecuted for the woman's death.

 You'll find a number of new technology features available from this site.
 With personalized news sent straight to your mobile device.

 post your stuff